-The length of the pipe sleeve (and the free length of the bolt that is not encased in concrete) should be the greater of 12X the bolt diameter or 150mm (6 in)
+The length of the pipe sleeve (and the free length of the bolt that is not encased in concrete) should be the greater of 12X the bolt diameter or 6" (150mm)

 The inside diameter of the pipe sleeve should be two times the outside diameter of the bolt Provision of a 3-part foundation bolt with a coupling and above foundation notch will allow easier replacement of any foundation bolt that fails due to over tightening or other issue.
-Foundation bolts must be long enough to allow for at least 25mm (1in) for grouting under the base plate (See the figure below).
-When pump is level, the bolts should extend 6mm (0.25in) through the nuts.
+Foundation bolts must be long enough to allow for at least 1" (25mm) for grouting under the base plate (See the figure below).
+When pump is level, the bolts should extend 0.25" (6mm) through the nuts.
 Leave top surface of foundations rough for adherence of grout.